calvinc903/asc_secret_santa_assignments/README.md

 # Need to do
+- [ ] On safari the animation stars like 3 seconds in... need to figure out why this is the case.
-- [ ] Block submission unless data is found in MongoDB
+- [x] Block submission unless data is found in MongoDB
-- [ ] Automatically lowercase names on submission
+- [x] Automatically lowercase names on submission

 # Extra Features